MobileFirst-Platform-Developer-Center/DevCenter/_posts/2018/2018-02-23-jsonstoresync-couchdb-databases.md

 additional_authors :
   - Srihari Kulkarni
 ---
-<a href="https://console.bluemix.net/catalog/services/mobile-foundation">MobileFirst</a> JSONStore already allows you to write code to be able to pull and push data from/to an external data source, [see here](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/application-development/jsonstore/#working-with-external-data).
+MobileFirst JSONStore already allows you to write code to be able to pull and push data from/to an external data source, [see here](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/application-development/jsonstore/#working-with-external-data).

 Starting with *iFix 8.0.0.0-MFPF-IF201802201451*, MobileFirst Android SDK can be used to automate the synchronization of data between a JSONStore collection on a device with any CouchDB database including [Cloudant](https://www.ibm.com/in-en/marketplace/database-management).

+If you are an on-premise 8.0 customer or <a href="https://console.bluemix.net/catalog/services/mobile-foundation">Mobile Foundation Service</a> customer, then read further to learn about the JSONStore and Cloudant DB automatic sync .

 > **Note:** <br/>
   This feature is available in Android environment only.
 Support for iOS and Cordova will be available shortly.<br/>